Wolsten/Table-Based-Solution/readme.md

 ## License

-This project is licensed under the terms of the (MIT license)[https://github.com/Wolsten/Table-Timeline/blob/main/LICENSE.md].
+This project is licensed under the terms of the [MIT license](https://github.com/Wolsten/Table-Timeline/blob/main/LICENSE.md).